daytonaio/content/articles/20240819_jupyter_notebook_guide.md

     }
 }
 ```
+You can find a complete example of this setup in our [Jupyter Notebook Template Repository](https://github.com/onyedikachi-david/my_jupyter_project).
+This repository includes the `.devcontainer` configuration, a sample notebook, and other necessary files to get you started quickly.

-3. Create a `requirements.txt` file in your project root to specify any additional Python packages you need.
+1. Create a `requirements.txt` file in your project root to specify any additional Python packages you need.

 Here's an example of what your `requirements.txt` might look like for this basic setup: